whataboutpets/minimal-mistakes/_posts/ducks/2018-04-12-can-ducks-eat-grapes.md

 ---
 title: "Can Ducks Eat Grapes?"
 permalink: /:categories/can-ducks-eat-grapes.html
-excerpt: "Wondering whether ducks can eat grapes?
-Find out if grapes are healthy for a duck."
+excerpt: "Are you curious whether ducks can eat grapes?
+Discover if feeding grapes is healthy for a duck."
-date: 2018-04-09
+date: 2018-04-12
-last_modified_at: 2018-04-09
+last_modified_at: 2018-04-12
 header:
   teaser: "assets/images/posts/ducks/can-ducks-eat-grapes-teaser.jpg"
 categories: [Ducks]